 If you aren’t sure if an item is an appropriate gift, please contact your Supporter Experience Center at firstname.lastname@example.org or 1-800-728-3843, Monday-Friday 8am-5pm (EST).

 Can I send cash directly to my sponsored child?

 Because cash can make children a target in some of the economically deprived areas where we work, sponsors cannot send money directly to children.
 However, additional monetary gifts to support our work in your child’s community are always appreciated.
 These valuable funds will support the programs that benefit your sponsored child and his or her community – helping us to make an even bigger difference in their lives and futures.

-If you wish to help your sponsored child’s community with an extra gift, please visit the “My Child Sponsorship” page of your online account and click “Make an Additional Gift.”
-You can also contact your donor services team at 1-800-728-3843, Monday-Friday 8am-5pm (EST).
+If you wish to help your sponsored child’s community with an extra gift, please visit the “My Child Sponsorship” page of your online account and click “Make a Special Donation to Sponsorship.”
+You can also contact your Supporter Experience Center at 1-800-728-3843, Monday-Friday 8am-5pm (EST).